oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Note: How the public key is included in SD-JWT is out of scope of this document.
 It can be passed by value or by reference.

-With holder binding, the `SD-JWT-DISCLOSURE` is signed by the holder using its private key.
+With holder binding, the `HOLDER-SELECTED-DISCLOSURES-JWT` is signed by the holder using its private key.
 It therefore looks as follows:

 ```
-SD-JWT-DISCLOSURE = SD-JWT-DISCLOSURE-DOC | SIG(SD-JWT-DISCLOSURE-DOC, HOLDER-PRIV-KEY)
+HOLDER-SELECTED-DISCLOSURES-JWT = HOLDER-SELECTED-DISCLOSURES-JWT-DOC | SIG(HOLDER-SELECTED-DISCLOSURES-JWT-DOC, HOLDER-PRIV-KEY)
 ```

 ## Optional Claim Name Blinding